Linguistic and Technical Documents

 Korean Information Processing

-This paper analyzes the linguistic issues of CJK orthographic variation, including Korean,and discusses why lexical databases should play a central role NLP.
+This paper, presented at COLING/ACL 2006 in Sydney as well as other conferences. analyzes the linguistic issues of CJK orthographic variation, including Korean,and discusses why lexical databases should play a central role NLP.
+See the slide show.

 Arabic Information Processing